"Whoever receives the one I send receives me, and whoever receives me receives the one who sent me." John 13:20

 This understanding emphasizes the interconnectedness between Christ's mission, God, and the messengers within the one body of Christ, sent to share the divine message.
 It encourages seeing every encounter as an opportunity to reflect God's love, to highlight the importance of spiritual openness.
 It calls for active participation in spreading Christ's message through acts of kindness and justice.
 The text reminds readers of the dual role of being both recipients and bearers of God's grace, encouraging transformative faith and service.

-“Upon this rock, I will build my Church” (Matthew 16:18).
-As I reflected on today’s Gospel, John 13:16-20, the profound and divine act by which Christ founded His Church struck me, as He foretold that it would be done upon Peter.
+"Upon this rock, I will build my Church," we read in Matthew 16:18.
+As I reflected on John 13:16-20, the profound and divine act by which Christ founded His Church struck me, as He foretold that it would be done upon Peter.
 When I examined the first part of the pericope and its conclusion, I could not help but relate this to a new creation.
-Christ’s actions and Words are rooted in power, love, sacrifice, and a promise that transcends time.
+Christ's actions and Words are rooted in power, love, sacrifice, and a promise that transcends time.
 I thought about the beauty of this sacred foundation, grasping its meaning and significance for us as members of this eternal body of believers.

 The Divine and Universal Declaration

-Peter’s unique role as the “rock” signifies not only leadership and servitude, but also a foundational aspect that implies longevity, understood by the people of the time to be a characteristic of a building’s foundation when it is set upon rock, which will not fall.
+Peter's unique role as the "rock" signifies not only leadership and servitude, but also a foundational aspect that implies longevity, understood to be a characteristic of a building's foundation when it is set upon rock; the building will not fall.
 Peter was entrusted with the keys to the Kingdom of Heaven, symbolizing authority and responsibility.
-Yet, Peter’s humanity reminds us that leadership in Christ’s Church is not about perfection but about faith and reliance on God.
-Through Peter’s journey—his strengths and struggles—we see a reflection of our walk with God, reminding us that the Church is built not on human merit but on divine grace and justified in that merit.
+Yet, Peter's humanity reminds us that leadership in Christ's Church is not about perfection but about faith and reliance on God.
+Through Peter's journey—his strengths and struggles—we see a reflection of our walk with God, reminding us that the Church is built not on human merit but on divine grace and justified in that merit.

 The Sacrificial Foundation

 It is important to remember that the Church was not founded on triumphant declarations alone but through the ultimate sacrifice of Christ on the cross.
 His death and resurrection are the cornerstone of the Church.
 A new creation is about to emerge with the inauguration of His priests at the Last Supper and the washing of their feet.
 A new creation born of water, the earthly component, here at the washing of the feet, and the Spirit component to come.
-We read in Joshua 3:12-17 the foreshadowing of the priesthood’s role in bringing God’s people into the promised land.
+We read in Joshua 3:12-17 the foreshadowing of the priesthood's role in bringing God's people into the promised land in conjunction with the Covenant.

-The Lord commands Joshua to have twelve priests carry the Ark of the Covenant and show his people the way.
-When the priests’ feet touch the waters, they part, and as the priests remain in the middle of the river, the whole of God’s chosen people are allowed to pass into the Promised Land.
-In John’s Gospel (13:8-20), Christ washes the twelve’s feet.
-Not that they need to be cleansed or purified (verse 10), but rather to grant them something they do not understand (verse 7), Christ’s inheritance (verse 8).
+The Lord commands Joshua to have twelve priests carry the Ark of the Covenant and provide his people a way or passage.
+When the priests' feet touch the waters, the waters stop flowing, and as the priests remain in the middle of the river, the whole of God's chosen people are allowed to pass into the Promised Land.
+In John's Gospel (13:8-20), Christ washes the feet of the twelve apostles.
+This mirrored act reflects the effect of the Word made flesh.
+It's not that they need to be cleansed or purified, as we see in verse 10, but rather to give them something they do not understand, as Christ states in verse 7, His inheritance, as He expresses in verse 8.

 He is bringing the water of creation to them.
-As the Levite priests’ feet touched the Jordan waters, they opened up the pathway to the Promised Land via the Ark of the Old Covenant; so too, here Christ is initiating the new order of priests who will bring forth the new Covenant, the Blessed Sacrament of His body and Blood, the food of eternal life.
-Just as in a mirror, Christ is the reverse image of the Old Covenant, bringing in the new.
-Christ’s obedience is the reverse image of Adam’s disobedience: here, Christ brings the water to the feet of the priests to open the pathway for the new Covenant to lead His people to the promised land of eternal life with His inheritance, a mirror to what God brought forth through Joshua on the path to His people’s salvation.
+The reality is we see the reflection of it in the peace and calm that is Christ.
+As the Levite priests' feet touched the Jordan waters, they opened up the pathway to the Promised Land via the Ark of the Old Covenant; so too, here Christ is initiating the new order of priests who will bring forth the new Covenant, the Blessed Sacrament of His body and Blood, the food of eternal life.
+Just as in a mirror, Christ is the reverse image of the Old Covenant, bringing in the new Covenant, fulfilling the Old.
+Christ's obedience is the reverse image of Adam's disobedience: here, Christ brings the water to the feet of the priests to open the pathway for the new Covenant to lead His people to the promised land of eternal life with His inheritance, a mirror to what God brought forth through Joshua and the 12 priests of old on the path to His people's salvation.

-Christ’s Church, the bearer of the new Covenant, is born into eternal life when God’s breath touches its very soul, the foundation of the chosen ones, as we read in John 20:21-23—the breath of the Holy Spirit fell upon the whole of the Church.
+Christ's Church, the bearer of the new Covenant, is born into eternal life when God's breath touches its very soul, the foundation of the chosen ones, as we read in John 20:21-23—the breath of the Holy Spirit fell upon the whole of the Church within the unity of the twelve.
 A new creation made in the likeness of Christ, created into eternal life through water and the Spirit, and the gates of hell will never prevail against it.
-Not as individuals separate from the whole, but as a new Creation of unity, His Church, one body in Christ.
+Not as individuals separate from the whole, but as a new Creation in unity, His Church, one body in Christ, created anew in His image.
+A living and breathing entity destined to show the world the path to eternal life as the reflected Ark bearers of old.

-I believe that the absence of Thomas was divine, that the new creation is for all, both then and now, who are chosen and accept the call into the priesthood, becoming new creations through the water and Spirit that Christ gives to the eleven present, who then pass to all generations to come in the Apostolic succession, which is the Catholic Church.
-However, the hardness of hearts remains with us, and the Church will have many weeds amongst the wheat, just as Judas Iscariot was also amongst the twelve in the new creation, we too, and all generations to come, will have our Judases.
+I believe that the absence of Thomas was divine intervention, that the new creation is for all, both then and now, who are chosen and accept the call into the priesthood just as Thomas had, becoming new creations through the water and Spirit that Christ gives to the eleven present and then also to Thomas.
+All those who are a part of the Body of Christ are made whole with the sealing of the Advocate, who then passes to all generations to come in the Apostolic succession and to those whom the episcopate chooses to gift with ordination into Holy orders, which is the Catholic Church and the priesthood of the Catholic Church.
+However, the sad reality that Christ teaches is that the hardness of hearts remains with us.
+The Church will have many weeds amongst the wheat, just as Judas Iscariot was also amongst the twelve in the new creation, we too, and all generations to come, will have our Judases.

 Christ established the new Covenant through His blood, inviting humanity into an unbreakable and eternal relationship with God through His Church.
 Every brick of the Church is laid through the love and sacrifice of our Savior, whose transformative and creative Words have given us the Church we have, for that salvation to be manifested in us through the Mass.